Fred Girod: 2019 Senate Republican walkouts

+In 2019, Girod refused to show up for work in order to prevent a vote on a cap-and-trade proposal that would dramatically lower greenhouse gas emissions.

-From June 20, 2019, all 11 Republican members of the Oregon Senate, including Girod, refused to show up for work at the Oregon State Capitol, instead going into hiding, some even fleeing the state.
-Their aim was to push the vote on a cap-and-trade proposal that would dramatically lower greenhouse gas emissions by 2050 to combat climate change to voters instead of being instituted by lawmakers.
-The Senate holds 30 seats, but 1 is vacant due to a death.
+On June 20, 2019, all eleven Republican members of the Oregon Senate, including Girod, participated in the 2019 Oregon Senate Republican walkouts.
+Instead of showing up at the Oregon State Capitol, they went into hiding or fled the state.
+The Senate holds 30 seats, but one seat was vacant due to the death of Republican Jackie Winters.
 Without the Republican senators, the remaining 18 Democratic state senators could not reach a quorum of 20 to hold a vote.
-Although several Republican state senators returned to the Senate chamber on June 29, 2019, leading to the cap-and-trade bill being sent back to committee, while other bills were passed, Girod was missing, and it was stated that he would not return for the month's legislative session.
+Although several Republican state senators returned to the Senate chamber on June 29, 2019, leading to the cap-and-trade bill being sent back to committee, Girod remained missing, and did not return for the month's legislative session.

+Political positions

+Following the Standoff at Eagle Pass, Girod signed a letter in support of Texas Governor Greg Abbott's decision in the conflict.